buildkite-plugins/branch-commit-buildkite-plugin/README.md

 # Branch Commit Buildkite Plugin

-A Buildkite plugin to check that the build commit is on the set branch
+A Buildkite plugin that verifies the build commit exists on the specified branch.
+Designed for UI-triggered builds where a user may select a commit that doesn't belong to the target branch.

+The plugin only runs when `BUILDKITE_SOURCE` is `ui`.
+For all other build sources it exits immediately.

 ## Options

-These are all the options available to configure this plugin's behaviour.

-### Required
+### Optional

 #### `mode` (string)

-This can be either `warn` or `strict`.
+Controls what happens when the commit is not found on the branch.
+Defaults to `strict`.

-- `warn` will output a warning that the current set `BUILDKITE_BRANCH` is not where the build commit is located but continue the build
+- `warn` — logs a warning and continues the build
-- `strict` will fail the build in the above scenario
+- `strict` — fails the build with an error

 ## Examples